 I love to exercise!
 I have been a gym rat for many years now and have become addicted to the endorphins I get from putting in a great workout.
 But like many of my fellow exercise enthusiasts, I go for the burn and sweat but slack off when it comes to the cooldown and stretching portion of the workout.
 I’ve found that many of the people I teach in group exercise classes are the same.
 Part of the problem is time, but we don’t look at the stretch and relax time the same way as the hard workout.
 Our brains are wired to think it just doesn’t provide the same benefits.
 We need to realize that there are great benefits from a stretch program, and if you add relaxation techniques to the mix, you gain even more.

 You can either stand or sit.
 If sitting, make sure you are in a sturdy chair where you can sit with good posture.
 Place your feet flat on the floor about shoulder-width apart.
 Turn your head slowly to the right until you feel a gentle stretch.
 Make sure not to tip your head forward or backward.
 Hold for a minimum of 30 seconds.
 Now turn your head to the left and hold for the same amount of time.

 Begin by standing or sitting tall.
 Grab one arm above your elbow with your opposite hand and pull it across your body toward your chest until you feel a stretch in your shoulder.
 Keep the elbow below shoulder height.
 Hold for 30 seconds and then repeat on the other side.

-Next, stand just beyond arm’s length facing a wall with your feet shoulder-width apart.
+Next, stand just beyond arm’s length, facing a wall with your feet shoulder-width apart.
 Leaning forward with your palms flat against the wall about shoulder-width apart and at shoulder height, slowly walk your hands up the wall as far as comfortable.
-Keep your back straight and hold the position for 30 seconds and then walk your hands back down.
+Keep your back straight, hold the position for 30 seconds, and then walk your hands back down.